-- 1. Type and frequency of examinations shall be described in the course syllabus.
+1. Type and frequency of examinations shall be described in the course syllabus.
 In courses of TUSPM utilizes the ExamSoft software.
-ExamSoft is a safe and trusted software program utilized for test administration around the globe and has been implemented to better serve and prepare our student for online board examinations in the future.
+ExamSoft is a safe and trusted software program utilized for test administration around the globe and has been implemented to better serve and prepare our students for online board examinations in the future.
 Students are expected to utilize University provided iPads on such exams.
 All exam takers should download exams prior to entering the exam room on exam day.
 Each exam taker is to have their Temple issued student ID on the table next to them during exams.
-Prior to leaving the exam room, the exams completion screen must be showed to the exam proctor.
+Prior to leaving the exam room, the exam completion screen must be shown to the exam proctor.
 Any attempts to jeopardize exam security will be handled with disciplinary action immediately, not limited to expulsion from the University.
-Backtracking on exams will be allowed for all class levels. - 2.
-All exams will be administered under the Honor Code.
+Backtracking on exams will be allowed for all class levels.

+- 2. All exams will be administered under the Honor Code.
 Faculty will provide the exam password at the start of the scheduled exam period. - 3.
 During examinations, the only items allowed with you at your testing station are your uncovered testing device and student ID.
-When applicable, white boards are allowed. - 4.
+When applicable, white boards are allowed.
+No iPad covers will be allowed, school issued or otherwise.
+No smart watches, phones, or Bluetooth devices will be allowed during exams.
+No water bottles, soda cans, coffee cups, etc. will be allowed at the testing station.
+Coats and hats are not to be worn during exams.
+Any violation of this policy is subject to immediate disciplinary action. - 4.
 Seating charts may be posted prior to the exam; students must sit in the assigned seat.
 Failure to do so will result in a grade of zero on the examination. - 5.
 Conversation, transmission, or solicitation of any information between students during examinations, regardless of its nature, is forbidden, and will result in dismissal from the examination. - 6.
 The correct interpretation of the question(s) is the responsibility of the student.
-A student may request questions be checked for ambiguity, incorrect answer, typographical error, etc. If valid, and if necessary, the proctor will announce any clarification to the entire class. - 7.
+A student may request questions be checked for ambiguity, incorrect answers, typographical errors, etc. If valid, and if necessary, the proctor will announce any clarification to the entire class. - 7.
 Students not taking the exam are not permitted to enter the classroom while the exam is in progress. - 8.
 Exams administered through Examsoft will be graded electronically.
 In the event an exam question is mis keyed, the question will be keyed correctly, and the points awarded to those who have answered the question correctly.
 In instances where the question has a flawed stem and/or no possible correct answers, the question will be thrown out with no one receiving points for the exam question.
 Credit will not be given to all students for flawed question/answer sequences. - 9.
 Any student wishing to challenge an exam question must do so following individual course director/class protocol and within 48 hours of administration of exam question(s) to be challenged.
 Accepting challenges is at the discretion of the course director/department. - 10.
-Exam reviews will be held according to course director's policy.
+Exam reviews will be held according to the course director's policy.
 In the event a course does not have a formal exam review, discuss review option with the course director first, Department Chair by which the exam was administered within 7 days of exam administration.
 Students will be allowed ten minutes to review their exam under direct supervision.
 No electronic devices, pens, pencils, or paper will be allowed during the exam review.